mity/acutest/README.md

 ### Custom Log Messages

-Many of the macros mentioned in the earlier sections have a variant which allows to output a custom messages instead of some default ones.
+Many of the macros mentioned in the earlier sections have a counterpart which allows to output a custom messages instead of some default ones.

-All of these have the same name as the aforementioned macros with the additional underscore suffix and they also expect `printf`-like string format (and corresponding additional arguments).
+All of these have the same name as the aforementioned macros, just with the underscore suffix added.
+With the suffix, they then expect `printf`-like string format and corresponding additional arguments.

-So for example instead of
+So, for example, instead of the simple checking macros
 ```C++
 TEST_CHECK(a == b);
 TEST_ASSERT(x < y);
 TEST_EXCEPTION(SomeFunction(), std::exception);
 ```
-we can use
+we can use their respective counterparts with a custom messages:
 ```C++
 TEST_CHECK_(a == b, "%d is equal to %d", a, b);
 TEST_ASSERT_(x < y, "%d is lower than %d", x, y);
 TEST_EXCEPTION_(SomeFunction(), std::exception, "SomeFunction() throws std::exception");
 ```

+You should use some neutral wording for them because, with the command line option `--verbose`, the messages are logged out even if the respective check passes successfully.

+(If you need to output some diagnostic information just in the case the check fails, use the macro `TEST_MSG`.
+That's exactly its purpose.)

 Similarly, instead of
 ```C